amickks/amickks.github.io/pages/about.md

 ---
 ![Image](/assets/images/about/me.jpg)
 <br>
 Amick is a mechanical engineering student living in Providence, Rhode Island.
-They love screws and egg sandwiches.
+They love cooking and learning to fix new things.